-Our Agent will help you keep up with all beta players who have been playing the game since April.
+Our Valorant Agent Guide will help you keep up with all beta players who have been playing the game since April.
 We will give you an overview of each agent’s abilities and how you should use them.
 Today we present you the Valorant poster boy: Phoenix.

 Valorant was officially released on June 2, which is almost three months ago.
 If you didn’t get the chance to play during the closed beta, our guide gives you the chance to make up for lost time.
 If you’re the type of gamer who likes to go headlong into battle, Phoenix is your man.